MadhuraBelsare1/card-developer/docs/release-notes/dispute/dispute-sandbox.md

 ```

-### Delete caseItems associated to caseId for dispute case--multiCase itemID
+### Delete caseItems associated to caseId for case--multiCase itemID
 Deletes the caseItems associated with a caseId for a multi-case DisputeCase

 #### Request